SithHun/hw1-code-refactor/README.md

 *Add semantics for legacy code, comment for easier categorizing, clean-up redundant CSS/Class/HTML, and to keep webpage looking as it was before in appearance.*

-    1. Index.html has been updated to include titlem, headers, sub-headers in sequential order, semantics, comments, navigation bar, and alt-attributes.
+    1. Index.html has been updated to include title, headers, sub-headers in sequential order, semantics, comments, navigation bar, and alt-attributes.

     2. Style CSS has been modified for grouping, reduce redundancy in multiple class, added id functionality, and commented for easier reading.